 Food: it’s a touchy issue for humans.
 Our bodies require nutrition, and food is where we get it.
 We know specifically what nutrients we need and how much of them because of science, and yet most people eschew that science and eat what tastes “good.”
-I put “good” in quotes because our palates have learned to enjoy rich tasting food: we call it “good.”
+I put “good” in quotes because our choices have trained our palates to send dopamine (the “super-happy drug”) to our brain when we eat rich tasting food: we call it “good.”
 The problem is that food that tastes rich is often the least rich in nutrients.

 So when I read an article like this one on Medium.com, You are the problem with fat people, I feel the impulse to write and reply: No, I am not the problem.
 In fact, I will be so bold as to say that I offer the solution.

 I am not the problem, because I am empathetic toward Ms. Toal, the author.

 I am aware that many people have injuries or congenital conditions that keep them from exercising; some may never be able to walk or use their upper body for exercise.
 It is always heartbreaking to hear these folks’ stories.
 (As a matter of fact, as I edit this story, I am recovering from a bad fall that has left me unable to jog for nearly two months.)
 Furthermore, before I embraced a sound, scientific approach to nutrition, I was afraid to learn the hardest truths about what I was ingesting.
 I previously had made small dietary changes that, as it turns out, are relatively unimportant when it comes to nutrition.
 What I was afraid of was doing a major overhaul in my eating regime: giving up rich tasting food for the stuff my body really craves: nutrient-dense, plant-based whole food.

 I am not the problem, because I acknowledge that Ms. Toal was able to recover to a point where she can exercise and is doing so.